 - I’m technologically challenged.

-- I’ll never have enough money to have a nice house.
+- I’ll never have enough money.

 All you have to do is imagine the best possible outcome.